ChaKrenz/WebDesignProject/README.md

 ### Aesthetics (Look)

 #### Visual Style
 - **Theme:** Futuristic and sleek, inspired by a cyberpunk aesthetic.
 Levels feature vibrant neon colors and metallic surfaces, creating an energetic atmosphere.
+This doesn't necessarily have to be what the user sees... maybe add a feature so the user can switch how their screen looks while they are doing it.
 - **Imagery/Iconography:** Futuristic icons for tools and power-ups, minimalist HUD elements for a clean and immersive visual experience.

 #### Color Scheme